 First stage over: you are leaving home territory.

 Later still, you wind your way through a warren of unfamiliar corridors, between unfamiliar airport terminals.
 You stand next two two business people as they talk animatedly of the day ahead; vaguely familiar speech patterns confirm their northern European heritage.
-The taller of the two, a slim woman with closely cropped and grey-flecked hair turns toward you.
-She reminds you fleetingly of a friend from long ago, before she turns back to her colleague and continues planning the busy day ahead.
+You forgo the cigarette which usually calms your nerves, and wait patiently, enclosed in a building in the country where you grew up and anticipating the second leg of your journey.

-Stage two complete: you walk down the gangway from the second departure terminal of the day.
+Stage two complete: you walk down the gangway to a plane from the second terminal of the day.

 Stage three, complete.